mattearly/dmpower/README.md

 - [![donate/PayPal](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/mattearly)

-Any donations will go towards finding and funding time and is not in any way for the content, you'll need the books to figure out what all the stuff is (or [DnDBeyond](https://www.dndbeyond.com/)).
+Any donations will go towards finding and funding time and is not in any way for the content, you'll need the official books and pdf's (links below) to figure out what all the stuff is (or [DnDBeyond](https://www.dndbeyond.com/)).

 # Credits